pbui081/pbui081.github.io/_posts/2020-02-28-sample-markdown.md

 ## Dusting off the rust
 #### Even 10 years later, the gunplay remains smooth and satisfying
 With the purchase of The Final Shape DLC, this upcoming season pass was automatically granted to me letting me get quick access on the DLCs new exotic weapons.
 My favorite auto weapon so far has been the new auto-rifle exotic, Quicksilver Storm.
 With it's maxed out handling, it's been an absolute joy to use with to mow down my enemies.
-So far the new weapons have been smooth, enjoyable, and addicting to play with.
+So far the new weapons have been smooth, enjoyable, and addicting to play

 ## The Campaign
 #### Plot?
 Just hand over the new weapons.